 The above photo also shows Toots' office, the window to the right of the front door, and Harry's office, the window to the left.
 Whenever there was a commotion out on the street, Toots would appear at his office window.
 Toots knew all the local troublemakers, which was the first step in preventing a problem from getting out of hand down on the corner.
 Of course, he also knew all the policemen on patrol.

 One evening as we were sitting around a table, Dick Brown decided that he needed to go out to his car for something or other.
 He stood up, tied a knot in his bathrobe and proceeded to walk out the front door of the bathhouse.
 We were all impressed that Dick would saunter onto the street at night dressed in nothing but his bathrobe.
 A few minutes later we heard Toots at the window laughing.
 Dick never made it to his car, the cops got to him first!
 We all joined Toots at the window in time to see Dick spread eagle against a cop car with his package hanging out for all the world to see.
-Toots yelled down to the police that Dick was harmless so they let him go, after cracking him upside the head with a billy-club for good measure.
+Toots yelled down to the police that Dick was harmless so they let him go, after giving him a stern lecture.